Britain to investigate Capita over training services contract

-LONDON Feb 11 The British government is investigating complaints that outsourcing firm Capita overcharged and made late payments to partners in a 250 million pound ($382 million) government contract to provide training services.
+LONDON The British government is investigating complaints that outsourcing firm Capita (CPI.L) overcharged and made late payments to partners in a 250 million pound ($382 million) government contract to provide training services.

 Capita, which runs a range of contracts from back-office IT to pension schemes, had its contract extended two years ago to manage the provision of training across Britain's Civil Service, which included delivering half of the training as well as managing smaller enterprises to provide the rest.